ArduPilot/ardupilot_wiki/common/source/docs/common-planning-a-mission-with-waypoints-and-events.rst

 Setting the Home Position
 =========================

-For **Copter** the home position is set as the location where the copter was armed.
-This means if you execute an RTL in Copter, it will return to the location where it was armed, so arm your copter in the location you want it to return to.
+For **Copter**, **Plane** and **Rover** the home position is set as the location where the vehicle was armed.
+This means if you execute an RTL, it will return to the location where it was armed, so arm your vehicle in the location you want it to return to, or use a rally point to setup an alternative return point.

-For **Plane** the home position is the location of the plane where the GPS was locked.
-This means if you execute an RTL in Plane, it will return to the location where it first acquired the GPS lock, so only power up your plane in the location you intend it to return to when performing an RTL.

 Video: Produce and save a Multi-waypoint Mission
 ================================================